Vualto/task-engine-public-docs/docs/source/DeveloperDocumentation/TaskEngineWorkflowFeatures.md

 > Important!
 VOD sources must be encoded similarly.
 For example the same number of renditions, codecs, resolutions, etc. Job requests with mixed encoding proflies will fail validation.

 The example below would result in a live stream where assets 1, 2, and 3 would loop infintetly with ad breaks (with ad-slate as underlying content) in between each clip.
+Clip 3 would have an additional ad break approximately 30 seconds in the video (mid-roll).

 ```json
 {